springernature/ux-elements-docs/springernature/content/inclusive-language.md

 ## Write with respect towards individuals and groups by avoiding terms or assumptions that hurt and exclude people.

-For more information on inclusive language, [please see our company guidelines](https://drive.google.com/file/d/1gMAfRLdJVsaxiAg_Jen8WN8N5cz29i1r/view)
+For more information on inclusive language, [you can also read our company guidelines](https://drive.google.com/file/d/1gMAfRLdJVsaxiAg_Jen8WN8N5cz29i1r/view)

 ### Avoid gendered pronouns